Medicare is a vital service for seniors in this country, but one of the most common complaints is

 What Is The Difference Between Original Medicare And Medicare Advantage?

-One of the biggest gaps in coverage is for prescription drugs.
-However, you can enroll in Part D for prescription drug coverage.
-You can either add Part D to your Original Medicare Coverage or as part of a Medicare Advantage plan.
+doesn’t cover.
+One of the biggest gaps is prescription drug coverage, which is what Part D is.
+You can either add Part D to your Original Medicare Coverage or have it as part of a Medicare Advantage plan.

 What Is Medigap?

 Medigap, also known as Medicare supplemental insurance, is a type of policy you can take out